-- 1. The Health & Safety Coordinator will be responsible for ensuring all forms relevant to and required by the HSMS and other regulating bodies are readily available as an electronic document.
+- 1. Health & Safety will be responsible for ensuring all forms relevant to and required by the OHSMS and other regulating bodies are readily available as an electronic document.

-- 2. The Health & Safety Coordinator must ensure that each document is correctly titled.
-Workers must be able to determine if the document is for site, office and shop / yard.
+- 2. Health & Safety must ensure that each document is correctly titled.
+Workers must be able to determine if the document is for site, office, and shop / yard.

-- 3. The Health & Safety Coordinator will ensure only current documents are in circulation.
+- 3. Health & Safety will ensure only current documents are in circulation.
 Obsolete forms may be locked out to prevent unintended use by workplace parties.

-- 4. The Health & Safety Coordinator will manage documents as required by clicking into the forms section using the left panel (shown in picture above).
-This allows the Health & Safety Coordinator to:
+- 4. Health & Safety will manage documents as required, allowing Health & Safety to:

 - a.
 Manage access and restrictions

 - b.
 Activate and deactivate forms

 - c.
 Edit templates

 - d.
 View inspections

 - e.
 Schedule